vgs-samples/vgs-agent-toolkit/examples/secure-data-mcp-example/README.md

 ## Backend

 The backend is a mocked example of a merchant's website.
 It hosts an API endpoint, and a webpage that contains a Stripe collect form that can be submitted and will store the result of the payment in a database.
+The backend can be considered a completely stand alone that is the receipient of card data.
+It does not need to know about the agent or VGS.

 We need to setup a `.env` file before we start, here's a sample one using some test values to get you started